-The Company's cash flow from operations aggregated \$12.9 million over the last three years, including an \$9.5 million in fiscal 1998 principally reflecting an increase in net income of \$3.5 million and an increase in trade payables and other current liabilities associated with higher levels of operations and deferred reimbursement of research and development costs from Lufthansa Technik aggregating \$4.7 million.
-Net cash provided by operations of \$1.7 million in fiscal 1997 was comparable to net cash provided by operations in fiscal 1996.
+The Company's cash flow from operations aggregated \$12.9 million over the last three years, including \$9.5 million in fiscal 1998 principally reflecting an increase in net income of \$3.5 million and an increase in trade payables and other current liabilities associated with higher levels of operations and deferred reimbursement of research and development costs from Lufthansa Technik aggregating \$4.7 million.
+Net cash provided by operations of \$1.7 million in fiscal 1996.